LuisHenryGT/LuisHenryGT.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Correlate cutting-edge lung physiology devices, such as oscillometry, with different imaging modalities.
-      - Develop Python and MATLAB code for the lab to advance various research projects.
+      - Develop Python and MATLAB codes for the lab to advance various research projects.
       - Analyzed radiomic derived from community healthcare CT scans to study their correlation with respiratory conditions.
-  - position: Metric Labs Intern Researcher
+  - position: Metrics-Lab Research Intern
     company_name: University of Ottawa
     company_url: ''
     company_logo: ''